 June 2018: Year 7

-KS3 students will be undertaking the Bronze CREST Award.
+KS3 students undertook the Bronze CREST Award.
 The CREST Awards scheme is the British Science Association’s flagship programme for young people.
 It is the only nationally recognised accreditation scheme for STEM (science, technology, engineering and maths) project work.
 CREST encourages pupils to learn by solving a problem or answering a question, rather than simply following instructions or being presented with information.
 The emphasis is on the process, not on finding a ‘right’ answer.

 February 2018: Year 7